-Company F, a German company, contracts with Freight Forwarder X GmbH (a non-resident, non-vendor) to deliver goods to Company A (vendor) in Boksburg.
-Freight Forwarder X GmbH delivers the goods to the Port of Durban and subcontracts Freight Forwarder X SA (vendor) in the RSA to clear the goods through Customs and to transport the goods from the Port of Durban to Boksburg, that is to deliver it to Company A. Freight Forwarder X SA subcontracts the domestic transport service to Transport Co (vendor).
+Company F, a German company, contracts with Freight Forwarder X GmbH (a nonresident, non-vendor) to deliver goods to Company A (vendor) in Boksburg.
+Freight Forwarder X GmbH delivers the goods to the Port of Durban and subcontracts Freight Forwarder X SA (vendor) in the RSA to clear the goods through Customs and to transport the goods from the Port of Durban to Company A in Boksburg.
+Freight Forwarder X SA subcontracts the domestic transport service to Transport Co (vendor).